cqin22/Killer-Rabbit-Game/README.md

 # CS32-Projects
-Class Projects
+Class Project: Rabbit Game

-Rabbit game where you must escape from killer rabbits.
+You must escape from killer rabbits.
 You can kill them by dropping poisonous carrots and move around using stated keys.